hashicorp/design-system/website/docs/components/link/standalone/partials/code/how-to-use.md

 - an HTML anchor element `<a>` that points to an external URL (when using a `@href` argument)
 - an [Ember component `<LinkTo>`](https://guides.emberjs.com/release/routing/linking-between-routes/#toc_the-linkto--component) that points to an internal application link or resource (when using a `@route` argument)

+!!!
+Info

+Due to diferences in text rendering between Figma and web browsers, the `Button` and `Link::Standalone` Ember components use font-weight 400 vs. the Figma components which use font-weight 500.

+!!!

 ## How to use this component

 The most basic invocation requires both `@icon` and `@text`, and either an `@href` or `@route` argument.